ValdryanIvandito/cardano-script-compiling-guide/compiling-plutustx-script-eng.md

 5. Select a network.
 In this example, we'll use Preprod
 6. Run the workspace and wait a moment.
 After provisioning is complete, then open the VSCode feature in the browser

-## Open a Bash Terminal in the VSCode Browser
+## Open a Bash Terminal in the VSCode

 1. Clone Gimbalabs PPBL2023 Plutus Template